rohantikotekar/Breast-Cancer-AI/README.md

 # Anomaly Detection and Clustering Analysis of a Breast Cancer Dataset
 ### This project showcases a robust data preprocessing and analysis pipeline combining Isolation Forest for anomaly detection and KMeans++ for clustering.
+(Check last cell in the uploaded notebook)

 # Key Features:
 #### Anomaly Detection: Identified and filtered outliers using Isolation Forest with a contamination rate of 10%.